Tube and Pipe Cost Modelling Notes and AssumptionsThe Steel Costing Model

 Site visitors are advised that all estimates shown should be adjusted to reflect the particular business environment in which the steel plant operates.
 Thus, electricity charges may be substantially higher during the winter season, etc. Depreciation costs above are at the low end of the range, and may be higher depending on the mill supplier.
 Yield performance is also average - and certainly nowhere near best practice.Accounting Methods

 Actual cost estimates may differ because of local accounting practices.
 The estimates above assume that 25% of labour cost are fixed - different local assumption may apply.
 The model above endeavours to present the economic data on the basis of standard management accounting practices - users of the model should however be clear that the model is likely to require adaptation for different accounting circumstances.Raw Material & Other Cost Adjustments

-To estimate the impact of a change in any main input (e.g. location, hot rolled steel coil cost, energy cost, or labour cost) on the total, fixed or variable production costs of any steel product (semi-finished; or flat, long, or pipe and tube finished steel) made through either main production process route (integrated steel manufacturing or electric arc steelmaking), please contact MCI's steel economists for assistance.
+To estimate the impact of a change in any main input (e.g. location, hot rolled steel coil cost, energy cost, or labour cost) on the total, fixed or variable production costs of any steel product (semi-finished; or flat, long, or pipe and tube finished steel) made through either main production process route (integrated steel manufacturing or electric arc steelmaking), please contact our steel cost firstname.lastname@example.org.